toslali-ibm/llm-d-benchmark/README.md

 ./setup/standup.sh -h
 ```
 > [!NOTE]
-> Each individual "step file" is name in a way that briefly describes each one the multiple steps required for a full deployment.
+> Each individual "step file" is named in a way that briefly describes each one the multiple steps required for a full deployment.

 > [!TIP]
 > Steps 0-5 can be considered "preparation" and can be skipped in most deployments.